Sketching with Pen and Ink

 - Week 2 – Pencil drawing with pen and ink: We will look at drawing and rendering objects that are common to the still life genre.

 - Week 3 – Pen and ink drawing with an ink wash: We will learn how to employ an ink wash with the use of a brush as both a complementary and alternative means of suggesting tonality and shadow.

 - Week 4 – Pen and ink on coloured paper with white gouache or/and white chalk highlights: In this class, we will make use of blue-gray paper to suggest a mid tone.
 A pen and ink drawing will convey both the contours as well as the darkest values.
 This will be followed by a white gouache wash that will be carefully applied with varying levels of opacity, to suggest the highest values and highlights.

 - Week 5 – Pen and ink studies of trees and shrubs: Looking at artists who have employed pen and ink as a medium for landscape, we will analyse their methods for suggesting the volume of foliage and the form and texture of tree trunks and branches.

 - Week 6 – Pen and ink studies of a landscape vista: Pen and ink is a very useful medium for capturing the broad essence of any natural or manmade landscape setting.
 In this class we will examine how artists have employed reductive methods to broadly depict the landscape.

-- Week 7 - Drawing the life model in pen and ink: In this class we will combine an initial pencil drawing with conceiving the human figure in terms of basic geometric shapes.
+- Week 7 – Drawing the life model in pen and ink: In this class we will combine an initial pencil drawing with conceiving of the human figure in terms of basic geometric shapes.